flix/book/src/effects-and-handlers.md

 > **Note:** The following text applies to Flix 0.54.0 or later.

-Flix supports user-defined control effects and handlers in the style of [Eff](https://www.eff-lang.org/) and [Koka](https://koka-lang.github.io/).
+Flix supports algebraic effects and handlers in the style of [Eff](https://www.eff-lang.org/) and [Koka](https://koka-lang.github.io/).

 Flix effect handlers use dynamic scope, shallow handlers, and support multiple resumptions.

-We gradually introduce effects and handlers, but we recommend the reader also take a look at:
+In this section, we introduce effects and handlers, but we also recommend the reader take a look at:

 - [An Introduction to Algebraic Effects and Handlers](https://www.eff-lang.org/handlers-tutorial.pdf) &mdash; Matija Pretnar

-We begin an effect most programmers are familiar with: *exceptions*.
+We begin a type of effect most programmers are familiar with: *exceptions*.

 ### Non-Resumable Effects: Exceptions